rolivieri/fabric-state-manager/README.md

 1. Download this repository as a dependency:

 ```
-$ go get github.com/rolivieri/fabric-reset-world-state
+$ go get github.com/rolivieri/fabric-state-manager
 ```

-2. Import the `statemanager` package into your chaincode component:
+2. Import the `fabric-state-manager` package into your chaincode component:

     ```
     package main